Just getting started with your home renovation project.

 5- Powder Coatings

 If you want to thicken powder coatings, one option is to use a thickening agent such as clay or silica.
+This can be added directly to the coating mixture before it has been applied, providing additional texture and body.

 To achieve the desired thickness, you can also try adding fillers like aluminum or iron oxide powders.